Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Note: During license issuance, the license server may further constrain the set of available content keys (e.g. as a result of examining the device's security level).
 See [[#CPS-unavailable-keys]].

-[=Authorization tokens=] SHALL be returned by an authorization service using JWS Compact Serialization [[!rfc7515]] (the `aaa.bbb.ccc` format).
+[=Authorization tokens=] SHALL be returned by an authorization service using JWS Compact Serialization [[!jws]] (the `aaa.bbb.ccc` format).
 The serialized form of an [=authorization token=] SHOULD NOT exceed 5000 characters to ensure that a license server does not reject a license request carrying the token due to excessive HTTP header size.

 #### Attaching authorization tokens to license requests #### {#CPS-lr-model-authz-using}